Major storm heads to Northeast after blanketing Midwest

 “That’s more snow than we’ve seen in a decade,” Chris Stumpf, a meteorologist with the National Weather Service in Sullivan, Wisconsin, told the Milwaukee Journal Sentinel.

 Three to 5 inches (8 to 13 centimeters) of snow arrived in central Ohio by early Sunday, making for some slippery roads.
 Washington, D.C., and parts of Virginia had also received some snow, with up to 3 inches in some areas.
-By the afternoon, the snow was expected to reach Pennsylvania.
+By the afternoon, the snow reached Pennsylvania.

+Snow and cold in Washington led President Joe Biden to postpone a visit to the State Department that had been planned for Monday.
+A White House official said Sunday night that the visit would be rescheduled for later in the week when the agency’s staff and diplomats could more safely commute to attend.

 Heavy snow falling at an inch to 3 inches an hour was forecast for Monday in New York, New Jersey and Connecticut, the National Weather Service said.
 Much of the region could see blizzard-like conditions, with a foot to 18 inches (30 to 45 centimeters) of snow.